pubkey/rxdb/docs-src/docs/cleanup.md

 /**
  * Purge all deleted documents no
- * mather when they where deleted
+ * matter when they where deleted
  * by setting minimumDeletedTime to zero.
  */
 await myRxCollection.cleanup(0);